zzzprojects/Bulk-Operations/docs/pages/tutorials/overview.md

 Yes,

-That’s why people feel in love so easily with our library.
+That’s why people feel in love so quickly with our library.

 ### Who use it?